Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 #### cft restart

-The cft restart command re-stars one or all nodes.
-If no node is specified all nodes are re-started.
+The cft restart command re- stars one or all nodes.
+If no node is specified all nodes are re- started.

 > **Note**
 >